ekr/draft-fossaceca-dult-finding/draft-fossaceca-dult-finding.md

 # Introduction

+DISCLAIMER: This draft is work-in-progress and has not yet seen significant (or really any) security analysis.
+It should not be used as a basis for building production systems.
+This published version of the draft has been designated an "implementation draft" for testing and interop purposes.

 Lightweight location tracking tags are a mechanism by which users can track their personal items.
 These tags function as a component of a crowdsourced tracking network in which devices belonging to other network users (e.g., phones) report on the location of tags they have seen.